Reese Air Force Base

-Reese Technology Center is a research and business park located on the grounds of former Reese Air Force Base in western Lubbock at the unincorporated community of Reese Center.
+Reese Air Force Base was a former U.S. Army Air Base located near Lubbock, Texas.
+It was closed in 1997 and its grounds taken over by the Reese Technology Center.

 History

-Reese Technology Center began as the Lubbock Army Air Corps Advanced Flying School in 1942.
+Reese Air Force Base began as the Lubbock Army Air Corps Advanced Flying School in 1942.
 It was renamed Lubbock Army Flying School in 1943 and then Lubbock Army Airfield later that same year.
-In 1949, it was renamed Reese Air Force Base in honor of a local West Texas pilot, Augustus F. Reese, Jr., who was killed in a bombing raid over Italy during World War II.
+In 1949, it was renamed Reese Air Force Base in honor of a local West Texas pilot, Augustus F. Reese Jr., who was killed in a bombing raid over Italy during World War II.

 Over the years, many milestones were accomplished at Reese Air Force Base, including a special pilot training program, the first flight simulator used in a training program, and a joint pilot training program with the Navy.
 More than 25,000 pilots, who fought in every conflict since World War II, were trained at Reese.

-In 1995, word reached the Lubbock community that Reese Air Force Base was on the Pentagon’s list for base closures.
+In 1995, word reached the Lubbock community that Reese Air Force Base was on the Pentagon’s list for base closures via the BRAC process.
 In spite of much opposition from community members and leaders alike, the base closure was announced for September 30, 1997.
 The Lubbock Reese Redevelopment Committee (LRRC) was created in 1995, just two weeks after the base was recommended to be closed.

 The Lubbock Reese Redevelopment Committee was renamed the Redevelopment Authority (LRRA) and could now execute contracts for base property.
-This committee was composed of local government officials and area business people.
+This committee was composed of local government officials and area businesspeople.